smoorjani/Chrome-Dino-Genetic-Algorithm/README.md

 ## Installation

-You will need Visual Studio 2017 on Microsoft Windows along like openFrameworks to run this project.
+You will need Visual Studio 2017 on Microsoft Windows with "Desktop Development with C++".

 All necessary resources for graphics and sound have been included in resources.rar Extract them and move them to \bin\data